Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

       pass
 ```
 ---
-This the Python code that would implement this
+This is the Python code that would implement this
 state machine.
 Let's take a closer look.
 ******************************************
 ## Toggle Switch